 Tiny house laws in Florida

-With most tiny cities and counties in Florida already embracing the tiny home movement, it is only a matter of time before the state fully opens up to tiny homes.
+With most tiny cities and counties in Florida already embracing the tiny home movement with their growing Florida communities, it is only a matter of time before the state fully opens up to tiny homes.

 The city currently boasts many tiny homes as many tiny home enthusiasts are building tiny home hotels and residential buildings to make extra cash.